xcap2000/data-tools/Readme.md

 Create tool to synchronize different databases.
 Allow the tool to identify the relations and synchronize just a subset of the data based on a date criteria for example.

-When comparing the files allow ignoring columns, configure case comparison etc.
+When comparing the files allow ignoring columns, configure case comparison etc. Allow the user to select what they want 'Exists in first', 'Exists in second', 'Field values don't match', 'Equals'.